-After the war people started getting married really young and moving to the suburbs.
-And when I say people, I mean mostly white, middle class people.
-And this means people start living in more racially segregated neighborhoods and middle class white people start consuming more entertainment at home now because they have TVs and young kids.
-This is one of the many forces that kind of tilts nightlife which dampens dancings during this homophobic period where men start to be more nervous about their performances of masculinity.
+After the war, people started getting married really young and moving to the suburbs.
+And when I say people, I mean mostly white, middle-class people.
+This means people start living in more racially segregated neighborhoods, and middle-class white people start consuming more entertainment at home now because they have TVs and young kids.
+This is one of the many forces that kind of tilts nightlife, which dampens dancing during this homophobic period where men start to be more nervous about their performances of masculinity.

 And then disco came along.

 What really fascinated me with the archival research and interviews I did, what really struck me, was how much guys hated disco.
 They had real anger toward disco, and I wondered what that was about.
 It was really about demanding some type of performance of masculinity that they thought was unacceptable.
 And so they despised John Travolta and they despised dressing up and despised ways of valuing masculinity that they hadn’t experienced before.